Technigo/project-business-site/README.md

 # Business Site

-We were supposed to create a business site with a hero image, a form and a accordion.
+We were supposed to create a business site with a hero image, a form and an accordion.

 ## The problem